dweymouth/fyne-tooltip/README.md

 }
 ```

-### Enabling tool tips in a PopUp
+## Enabling tool tips in a PopUp

-Simiarly to windows, `fyne-tooltip` requires a tool tip layer to be created for pop ups to enable tool tips to be shown.
+Similarly to windows, **fyne-tooltip** requires a tool tip layer to be created for pop ups to enable tool tips to be shown.
 It is called after creating the pop up with content, but before showing it.

 ```go